A PROVEN SOLUTION

 Stormwater Utility Survey Results

-According to a 2023 stormwater utility survey, 42 states have a Stormwater Utility (SWU) in place.
-East Baton Rouge was the first parish in our state to create a SWU district.
-Florida is one of the leaders in stormwater management, with stormwater dynamics, topography, and precipitation levels similar to Louisiana.
+According to a University of Western Kentucky 2024 stormwater utility survey, 42 states have a stormwater utility (SWU) in place.
+East Baton Rouge was the first parish in our state to create a SWU district but has yet to implement a fee.

+Florida is one of the leaders in stormwater management with stormwater dynamics, topography, and precipitation levels similar to Louisiana.
 Over 30 years ago, Florida declared stormwater a utility to reduce litter on their streets and watersheds.
 The initial goal was to reduce litter by 50 percent and protect tourism.
-Today, over 200 Florida communities have stormwater management programs.
+Today, 214 Florida communities have stormwater management programs.
 Tourism flourishes, and litter has been drastically reduced.
 But the story gets better.
 The unintended consequence of what began as litter reduction programs are today called flood prevention and water quality programs.